 Evening Lectures and Scholar-in-Residence programs

 These popular programs focus on an in-depth analysis of issues of Jewish interest.
 Evening programs are offered throughout the year with guest lecturers.
 Check the Beth Am calendar for more details.
+Learn more about our Scholar in Residence 5784 here.

 Would you like to read from the Torah or prepare Haftarah during a special celebration or milestone?
 Haftarah and Torah trope classes introduce the melodies used in chanting Haftarah and Torah readings.
 Classes are scheduled based upon demand.
 Contact Rabbi Tyler Dratch for more information.